OpenModelica/OpenModelica/doc/UsersGuide/source/fmitlm.rst

 or `buildModelFMU(ModelName)` <https://build.openmodelica.org/Documentation/OpenModelica.Scripting.buildModelFMU.html>`_
 from command line interface, OMShell, OMNotebook or MDT.
 The export FMU command is also integrated with OMEdit.
-Select `File > Export > FMU` the FMU package is generated in the current directory of omc.
+Select `File > Export > FMU`.
+Or alternatively, right click a model to obtain the export command.
+The FMU package is generated in the current directory of omc.
+The location of the generated FMU is indicated in the Messages Browser.
 You can use the `cd() <https://build.openmodelica.org/Documentation/OpenModelica.Scripting.cd.html>`_ command to see the current location.
 You can set which version of FMI to export through OMEdit settings, see section :ref:`omedit-options-fmi`.

+.. figure :: media/fmiExport.png

+  FMI Export.

 To export the bouncing ball example to an FMU, use the following commands: